bodleian/image-processing/docs/jp2_colour_management.rst

 JP2 conversion details
 ----------------------

 The ``-jp2_space`` parameter on ``kdu_compress`` sets the colour profile in the image metadata, but does not otherwise convert the image - the pixel values remain the same.
 The ``sRGB`` value sets the colour profile to the sRGB IEC61966-2.1 profile.
 (This is not the only way to set the colour profile)

 Kakadu (and JP2 itself) will not support CYMK images:

     Only three colour channels, R (red), G (green) and B (blue), are supported by the JP2 file format.
-Alternatively, a luminance image may have exactly one colour channel, Y (luminance).'
+Alternatively, a luminance image may have exactly one colour channel, Y (luminance).
     --`Kakadu  manual <http://kakadusoftware.com/wp-content/uploads/2014/06/Kakadu.pdf%205.2.1>`__

 JPX does support it, but isn't recommended for digital preservation.